- About Lung Cancer

 - Make a Difference

-Smoking is by far the biggest risk factor, causing 80-85% of lung cancer in the U.S. The degree of risk increases with the number of years the person smoked and the number of packs a day the person smoked.
+Smoking causes 80-85% of lung cancer in the U.S. The risk increases with the number of years and packs per day the person smoked.
 The 2010 Surgeon General’s report How Tobacco Smoke Causes Disease: The Biology and Behavioral Basis for Smoking-Attributable Disease states, “There is no risk-free level of tobacco smoke.”
 Tobacco smoke causes changes in cells that can lead to cancer.
-In the lungs, these changes can lead to lung cancer.
 To reduce your risk, don’t start smoking.
 If you smoke, quit.
 Quitting smoking improves your life in many ways and we encourage current smokers to find the best way for to quit.
 If you (or a loved one) have been diagnosed with lung cancer and smoke, continuing to smoke can, among other things, interfere with the way treatments work and make side effects worse.
 Click here to find out more.

 Radon is an invisible, odorless, tasteless radioactive gas that occurs naturally in soil and rocks.
 Exposure to radon is the second-leading cause of lung cancer in the United States but the Environmental Protection Agency estimates that radon is the leading cause of lung cancer in never smokers.
 Find out more at the Environmental Protection Agency’s radon website.